 As an old strategy when the Security Sector of the Country wanted to alienate and distance our activism from its key centers, they started accusing and spreading rumors about us.
-For instance they would summon our Baloch members and tell them that our organization is collaborating with Jundallah or they told our Kurdish members that we were collaborating with PJAK (Party of Free Life of Kurdistan), to the nationalist members we were introduced as a secessionist group and so on.
-Thus the volunteers even with knowledge of the falsity of such claims, ultimately would had taken this warnings seriously and either stopped their collaboration with HRAI, or at least tried to keep it hidden.
+For instance, they would summon our Baloch members and tell them that our organization is collaborating with Jundallah or they told our Kurdish members that we were collaborating with PJAK (Party of Free Life of Kurdistan), to the nationalist members we were introduced as a secessionist group and so on.
+Thus the volunteers even with knowledge of the falsity of such claims ultimately would have taken these warnings seriously and either stopped their collaboration with HRAI or at least tried to keep it hidden.

-As I have mentioned earlier, the sources of these pressures have not and are not only the Security Sector of the Country, but there has been contrasting yet complimentary sources.
+As I have mentioned earlier, the sources of these pressures have not and are not only the Security Sector of the Country, but there has been contrasting yet complementary sources.